 Once the customer colour profile is applied, your picture will look like an old sepia negative.
 The technique known as “Channel Swapping” reverses the values for blue and red in the Channel Mixer in Photoshop.

 First, in Lightroom, push the white slider to the point where it overexposes then pull it back a tad.
 Similarly with the blacks.
 You want your blacks to be black and your whites white.
-Then choose “Edit in Photoshop”.
+Then, saturate the oranges a little, (this is highly subjective) choose “Edit in Photoshop”.
 Once there, go to the channel mixer and for the output channel ‘Red’ change the values to Red 0, Blue +100.
 Then switch to the Blue output channel and set Blue 0 and Red +100.
 This will make your skies much more blue and your foliage slightly orange.

 You can save the image, go back to Lightroom and work on the generated tif.
 I would apply some clarity, a little vibrance and maybe tweak the saturation.